 Weiszfeld's algorithm locates the new facility among the existing facility locations considering the distance to be Euclidean.
 This iterative scheme is accepted as a powerful method in practice to identify the optimal location of Weber problem [29].
-It solves iteratively the Weber problem based on its objective function as where x = x-coordinates of starting point for the iterative algorithm;
+It solves iteratively the Weber problem based on its objective function as where w_i = weights associated with the existing locations, x = x-coordinates of starting point for the iterative algorithm;